 In my travels and work I have come across the Qur’an in many forms and in the most surprising places.
 From brides’ reading it before walking down the aisle, to the homes of Hijras in India.
+While there is diversity in Islamic schools of thought, the Qur’an is the one binding factor that unites everyone.
 Since we end Ramadan, here are a few photos of the Qur’an through my lens.

 The Qur’an explains to people the concept of God (as being eternal and not born), humans rights, laws, science and the cosmos, war and politics, economics and ethics.
 Most importantly the Qur’an confirms the divinity of the revelation before it including the teachings of Jesus, Moses and Abraham as well as the countless others that have been sent as guidance to all people through all time.
 The principle message is the concept of tawhid, which is the ‘Oneness of God’ and affirms Muhammad as being the final messenger with the Qur’an being the last revelation suitable for all time.

 To be able to fully comprehend the Qur’an without getting lost in translation, reading it in Arabic would be the best.
 But there are many translation options easily available both online and in print.
 I do not understand Arabic, even though I can read the script and depend on translations myself.

 The Book is divided into 114 chapters (surah) of varying lengths.
-The first chapter is a short 7 versed surah called ‘Al Fatiha’ and is considered the most important chapter in the Quran.
+The first chapter is a short 7 versed surah called ‘Al Fatiha’ (The Opening) and is considered the most important chapter in the Quran.
 The verses may seem random and disjointed.
 And some points are repeated throughout the chapters.
 However that is part of its poetic style and it is considered the greatest literary work in classical Arabic.

 As children, many of us are taught Arabic and are encouraged to memorize and understand the Qur’an.
 Someone who has completed its entire memorization is called a hafiz(a).
 Today there are millions who have memorized it around the world.
-So the Qur’an is not only preserved in book form, and online, but also in the memory of adherents.
+So the Qur’an is not only preserved in book form, and online, but also in the memory and hearts of adherents.